 Goldman Sachs maintains internal procedures for the selection of Brokers, Trading Venues and other Execution Venues, both at the stage of on-boarding and throughout the relationship, in order to satisfy ourselves that those selections enable us to obtain best execution on a consistent basis.
 These procedures include undertaking due diligence and regular assessments of execution quality.

 In response to evolving market structure and client demand GS frequently evaluates existing and new execution venues.
-GS has added a variety of new execution venues during the reporting period, more specifically systematic internalisers and MTFs offering periodic auction and conditional order type functionality, including:
+GS did not add any new execution venues during the reporting period.